 Financing; Leverage.
 The homebuilding and renovation industry is capital intensive and homebuilding and renovation requires significant up-front expenditures to acquire land or existing buildings and begin development.
-Accordingly, the

-Company will incur substantial indebtedness to finance its activities.
-The Company will borrow \$2,400,000 from a lender to construct and sell the Property.
+Accordingly, the Company will incur substantial indebtedness to finance its activities.
+The Company will borrow \$1,000,000 or more from an unrelated lender to acquire, construct and sell the Property.
 In addition, the availability of borrowed funds, especially for land acquisition and construction financing, may be greatly reduced nationally, and the lending community may require increased amounts of equity to be invested in a project by borrowers in connection with both new loans and the extension of existing loans.
 If the Company is not successful in obtaining sufficient capital to fund its planned capital and other expenditures, the Project could be significantly delayed or even abandoned.
-Any such delay or abandonment would adversely affect the Company's future results of operations.
+Any such delay or abandonment would adversely affect the Company 's future results of operations.

 Geographic Concentration.

-The Company's operations are situated in Surprise, Arizona.
+The Company's operations are situated in Scottsdale, Arizona.
 Adverse general economic conditions in Maricopa County could have a material adverse impact on the operations of the Company.